YinhanHe123/YinhanHe123.github.io/_pages/about.md

 News
 ------
+* May.
+2026.
+Grateful to receive ICML 2026 Gold Reviewer Award.
+* Apr.
+2026.
+One paper accepted by ICML.
 * Feb.
 2026: Released Agentic AI work *PhysicsAgentABM* on [ArXiv](https://arxiv.org/pdf/2602.06030).
+* Jan.
+2026: One paper accepted by ACM SIGWEB Newsletter.
 * Jan.
 2026: Two papers accepted by ICLR.
 * Jan.
 2026: One paper accepted by TKDE.
 * Dec.
 2025: Will join Snap as a PhD Research Intern in February 2026, working with Dr. [Neil Shah](https://www.linkedin.com/in/nshah171/).